UBC-MDS/DSCI-522-Jes-Alex/README.md

 ### Results

-- Using a decistion tree model our findings suggest (1) Shot Distance, (2) Shot Clock and (3) Touch Time were the strongest predictors in dictating whether Lebron James would make a shot or not.
+- Using a decision tree model our findings suggest (1) Shot Distance, (2) Shot Clock and (3) Touch Time were the strongest predictors in dictating whether Lebron James would make a shot or not.

 ### Dependencies